shivvo/anvil/README.md

 Some of the disabled tasks in the `main.yml` playbook can install:
 * Node.js 8 and NPM, with Nuclide support
 * OCaml and OPAM

+## Doodads

+Check out the *doodads* folder to see what else your LED can do!